Collinear Factorization at sub-asymptotic kinematics and validation in a diquark spectator model: Testing the limits of factorization

 where

-In the model, we can therefore test the validity of the proposed generalized collinear factorization by comparing the factorized and full calculations of the DIS structure functions.
+In the model, we can therefore test the validity of the proposed sub-asymptotic collinear factorization by comparing the factorized and full calculations of the DIS transverse structure functions.
 By also comparing $\bm{k_T}$-unintegrated structure functions, we will furthermore be able to numerically explore the conditions for the breakdown of this approximation.